StaticNoiseLog/spring-cloud/README.md

 See [Externalized Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html)
 for a full description.
 The most common ones seem to be command line arguments (`--server.port=8089)`, `SPRING_APPLICATION_JSON`, Java System properties (`-Dserver.port=8089`) and OS environment variables.
-See the next section where these same mechanisms are demonstrated for setting a placeholder called APP_TITLE.
+See the next section where these mechanisms are demonstrated for setting a placeholder called APP_TITLE.

 A list